- Specs / Requirements

 HD PVR 2 Gaming Edition records high definition video from a Sony® PlayStation®4, PS33*, Microsoft® Xbox® One or 360, a Wii U or a PC gaming system onto your Windows laptop or desktop PC, in a high definition H.264 format.
 Make video recordings of your best game play in HD.
 Upload your favorite games to YouTube and share them with other gamers online.
 Or make a high definition movie of your game play to share with your friends or use it to discuss tactics with your clan members!

-HD PVR 2 now comes with HDMI in and out to make it easier to connect to your Xbox 360 and your HD TV set.
+HD PVR 2 comes with HDMI in and out to make it easier to connect your TV set to your PS4, Xbox One, PC game system or Xbox 360.
 For the PS3, HD PVR 2 comes with a PS3 Component Video gaming cable plus uses HDMI out for no-delay passthrough to your HD TV set!

 Amazing audio and video quality